Skip to main content

 This study explores the transformation from merimnaō (the divided mind) to shalom shalom (perfect peace).
 It's a journey from fragmentation to wholeness, grounded in God's faithful presence.

 "Rejoice in the Lord always.
-Again, I will say rejoice.
+Again I will say, Rejoice!
 Let your kind spirit be known to all men.
 The Lord is near.
-Be anxious about nothing, but in everything by prayer and by petition with thanksgivings, let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus." — Philippians 4:4-7 (KJ3)
+Be anxious about nothing, but in everything by prayer and by petition with thanksgivings, let your requests be made known to God; and the peace of God which surpasses all understanding will guard your hearts and your minds in Christ Jesus." — Philippians 4:4-7 (KJ3)

 Understanding the Divided Mind